Bar Exam

 California road sign

-Amidst the flurry of proposed changes to the California licensing process, the Portfolio Bar Exam allowing law school graduates to demonstrate competency via supervised practice, graded work and a performance has been stopped cold while the plan to create a propriety exam received a nod.
+Amid the flurry of proposed changes to the California licensing process, the Portfolio Bar Exam allowing law school graduates to demonstrate competency via supervised practice, graded work and a performance has been stopped cold while the plan to create a propriety exam received a nod.

 On Oct.
 10, the California Supreme Court rejected the proposal to run a pilot program for a pathway to licensure without taking the bar exam, citing “an array of ethical and practical problems that would compromise the PBE’s fairness, validity and reliable as a measure of an applicant’s competence,” the administrative order states.

-The vote comes amidst months of controversy around California’s plan to launch a propriety bar exam to be created by the Kaplan Exam Services with options for a remote test in February.
+The vote comes amid months of controversy around California’s plan to launch a propriety bar exam to be created by the Kaplan Exam Services with options for a remote test in February.
 The state Supreme Court earlier rejected the plan to create a 200-question multiple-choice exam, but it was then kicked back to the court for reconsideration earlier this month.

 The state has been trying to determine the best way to test bar candidates for minimum competency since 2018, when the State Bar Board of Trustees created the California Attorney Practice Analysis Working Group.
 In 2023, the Blue Ribbon Commission on the Future of the Bar Exam issued a report of recommendations, including developing a California-specific bar exam; allowing reciprocity for attorneys licensed in other jurisdictions; and allowing a graded, supervised practice portfolio plus two performance tests to be an alternative to taking the bar exam.
 The report also outlined topics and skills a California-specific bar exam would include.